-OU-1: EPA and responsible parties continue to sample soil at residential properties for lead concentration.
+OU-1: The EPA and responsible parties continue to sample soil at residential properties for lead concentration.

-OU-2: EPA has sampled the Big River and Flat River Creek at 12-15 locations to monitor the stream conditions above and below the mine waste source areas.
-This has included sampling during the years 2012 - 2016.
-EPA did not sample in 2017 but will sample again in 2018.
+OU-2: The EPA has sampled the Big River and Flat River Creek at 12-15 locations to monitor the stream conditions above and below the mine waste source areas.
+This included sampling during the years 2012 - 2016.
 The sampling includes surface water and sediment along with particle size distribution.
 The samples are analyzed for Target Analyte Metals, including Cadmium, Lead and Zinc, which are the contaminants of concern (COCs) for OU2.
 In 2019, PRPs sampled the Big River as part of an additional work provision in an Administrative Order on Consent for the RI/FS.
 This sampling included the following:

 |Desloge||Administrative Order on Consent (AOC)||1994||